-According to the 2020 Pet Population Report, 41% of households have a pet.
-While it might not cost much to insure one pet, the expense of insuring multiple pets can set pet owners back £1,000s each year - especially if you live in an area where insurance costs are higher than average.
+A huge 41% of households have a pet, according to the Pet Food Manufacturers' Association 2020 Pet Population Report.
+While insuring just one pet might seem affordable, the cost of covering multiple pets can set pet owners back £1,000s each year.
+Especially if you live in an area where insurance costs are higher than average.

 The cost of pet insurance can depend on the area you live in.
 According to our data, pet insurance is most expensive in Greater London, with an average premium of £480 per pet.

 The cheapest place to insure your pets is in Northern Ireland, with an average premium of £289.
 Compared to the rest of the UK, this saves Irish pet owners an average of £191 per year.

 In England, Southern regions tend to have insurance premiums that are significantly more expensive than in the North.
 For example, the North East has an average premium of £306, but the average premium in the South East is almost 33% higher.

 Based on our data, the top four most popular dog breeds are currently the Cocker Spaniel, French Bulldog, German Shepherd and Labrador Retriever.
 The following graph shows the average cost of pet insurance for each of these breeds in Greater London.